A Potential Foundation for Emergent Space-Time: Quantification of Generalized Intervals

-This enables us to decompose intervals by introducing artificial events defined by their projection onto a pair of coordinated chains $\P$ and $\Q$.
+This enables us to decompose intervals by introducing an artificial event $0$ \red implicitly \black defined by a pair of elements $(p_0, q_0)$, which represent the forward projection of $0$ onto the pair of coordinated chains $\P$ and $\Q$.
 Given two events $a$ and $b$ situated between two coordinated chains $\P$ and $\Q$, we can quantify the interval with the pair $(p_b-p_a, q_b-q_a)$.
 Consider a decomposition

 where the pair $(p_0-p_a, q_0-q_a)$ quantifying $[a,0]$ is defined to be antisymmetric so that the two components of the pair are of equal magnitude but opposite sign, $p_0-p_a = q_a-q_0$, and the pair $(p_b-p_0, q_b-q_0)$ quantifying $[0,b]$ is defined to be symmetric so that the two components of the pair are of equal sign and magnitude $p_b-p_0 = q_b-q_0$.
-These conditions are satisfied by an artificial event $0$ defined by the projections
+These conditions are satisfied by